Why CabbyShack is One of the Best Restaurants in Plymouth, Mass.

 water views are superior) and a light and breezy feel that perfectly

-combines a party atmosphere that is also family-friendly.
+combines a party atmosphere with live music that is also family-friendly.
 In the

 summer, there's even a sand area with